Living in Edmonton

 Is Edmonton a good place to live?

-What schools are in Edmonton?
+What are the schools in Edmonton like?

-What is the transport like in Edmonton?
+What is the average house price in Edmonton?

 Where does this data come from?